jbananak-jfrog/ReadME-ML/docs/JFROG ML/automate-jfrog-ml/manage-automations.md

 hidden: false
 metadata:
   title: Manage Automations
-  description: "To list the automations using the Frogml CLI:"
+  description: 'To list the automations using the Frogml CLI:'
-  robots: index
   legacyUUIDs:
     - UUID-5079d31f-e77a-4860-1795-03af3be50fa9
     - UUID-f01784db-26eb-7cdf-7716-b8b87915fae7
+  robots: index
 ---
-### List Automations
+## List Automations

 To list the automations using the Frogml CLI: